Trans-Tech-Tent/TechTent/corporate.md

 The current board of the company is comprised of:
 - Shash
-- Jane
+- Alice
 - Abby
-- Eva
+- Eva (Lauren)

 The current secretary of the company is Q.

 ## Annual accounts

-Our first annual accounts and community interest statement will be published by 15 March 2024.
+Our annual accounts and community interest annual reports are filed with [Companies House](https://find-and-update.company-information.service.gov.uk/company/14174163/filing-history) and can be viewed online.
+Alternatively, email [hello@transtechtent.com](mailto:hello@transtechtent.com) and we will be happy to assist.

 ## Company membership